Anushkaa19/E-Voting-Blockchain-system/Readme.md

 After installing Ganache, compile the contract in `/smart_contract` using Truffle.
 Then, add the transaction address in `Client/utils/Constant.js`.
 Also, copy `/smart_contract/build/contracts/Transaction.json` and paste it in `Client/utils/Transaction.json` for ABI value.

+### To Enable sending Emails using the address in the `.env` file, follow the steps:
+1. Go to your Google account - Manage Account (the account from which you wish to send emails).
+2. Go to Security, and enable 2 Factor authentication (2FA).
+3. In the search bar at the top, search for "App Passwords" & cick on App Passwords.
+4. Name your app, and click on Create button.
+5. Copy the password generated and paste it in the `.env` file in the email password field.
+(Note that this can't be viewed again.
+In that case, you need to regenerate the App Password)

 ### Python Script(required for face authentication)🐍

 To install the necessary packages for the Python script, use the command `pip install opencv-python, numpy, os, face_recognition`.
 Add photos to `/Face` with the same username in use.
 To add a URL for photos, go to `/server/Controller/encoded.py` line 6.